teor2345/walking-onions-wip/specs/02-endives-and-snips.md

     )
     ProtoBitmask = uint / biguint

     ; XXXX I've got to come back when I know what to do about exit ; policies.
     ExitPolicy = undefined

-### SNIPLocation: Locating a SNIP within an ENDIVE.
+### SNIPLocation: Locating a SNIP within a routing index.

 The SNIPLocation type can encode where a SNIP is located with respect to one or more routing indices.
-Note that it does not need to be exhaustive: If a given IndexId is not listed for a given relay in one SNIP, clients should not infer that no other SNIPLocation for that relay exists.
+Note that a SNIPLocation does not need to be exhaustive: If a given IndexId is not listed for a given relay in one SNIP, clients should not infer that no other SNIPLocation for that relay exists with that index.

     ; SNIPLocation: we're using a map here because it's natural ; to look up indices in maps.
     SNIPLocation = {
-        ; A SNIP's location is given as a ranges in different ; ranges.
+        ; A SNIP's location is given as a ranges of values in different ; indices.
-        + IndexId => IndexRange,
+        * IndexId => IndexRange,

         ; For experimental and extension use -- denotes other kinds of ; indices.